taq/pdooci/README.md

 PDOCI
 =====

-Wrapping on PHP OCI functions to simulate a PDO object, since PDO support for OCI is very confuse and slow.
+Wrapping on PHP OCI functions to simulate a PDO object, using just pure PHP and the oci_* functions.

 Let's face it.
 Installing PHP, PDO, Oracle drivers and PDO OCI is not a pleasant task.
 Is more pleasant to insert bamboo sticks under your fingernails than make all the voodoo needed to accomplish that task.
 And there are two big problems with that:

-1. If you install `pdo_oci` with `pecl` you'll get a version from 2005.
-Even Christian Bale is now far from the things from 2005, and wow, he had a cool costume and a very nice car.
+1. If you install `pdo_oci` with `pecl` you'll get a version from 2005 (http://pecl.php.net/package/PDO_OCI).
+   Even Christian Bale is now far from the things from 2005, and wow, he had a cool suit and a very nice car.
+   And all came in black.

-2. If you follow the official docs, you'll need to compile PHP and still get an *experimental* feature.
+2. If you follow the official docs, you'll need to compile PHP and still get an *experimental* extension (http://www.php.net/manual/ref.pdo-oci.php).
 Come on.
    We can't (yeah, we know how to do it!) compile PHP on every server we need and just for an experimental feature?

 That's why I made `PDOOCI`.